International School Nido de Aguilas: History

 Nido de Aguilas was founded in 1934 as a private, co-educational, non-sectarian, non-profit day school rooted in traditions of Chilean and North American education.
-The school was founded by Dr. Waldo Stevenson and Juanita Stevenson with the aim of providing a high-level education in English coupled with environmental awareness.
+The school was founded by Dr. Waldo Stevenson and Juanita Keller with the aim of providing a high-level education in English coupled with environmental awareness.
 The campus has been moved three times since the establishment of the school.
 The first campus was located in the Peñalolén commune of Santiago.
 The school moved to a second campus in 1949 in what is now known as La Reina.
 In 1964, after a donation of land and financial contribution from the United States Government, it opened its current location in Lo Barnechea.
 In 1982, Nido began offering the IB program to students.
 6 years later, in 1988, the school switched to a northern hemisphere school calendar.

 Governance

 Nido de Aguilas is governed by a board of 9 to 13 directors.
 Of these, four must be US citizens, four must be Chileans, and one is an appointee of the US Ambassador.
-The Board is self-perpetuating, meaning that vacancies on the Board are elected by the current members of the Board rather than by general elections of the parent community.
-The Board has a Nominating Committee that solicits interested members of the school community for possible election to the Board.
-Criteria for election to the Board include professional expertise and/or experience that complements the backgrounds of those already on the Board (i.e. finance, legal, engineering, education, business administration, personnel), equitable distribution of members with children at different grade levels throughout the school, and travel and work schedules that enable members to attend regular Board and Committee meetings.
-Board Members must be parents of currently enrolled students.
 Board Members are elected for three years terms and may stand for re-election.
 The Board's primary responsibilities are major policy development, financial oversight and approval of the annual budget, and selection and evaluation of the Head of School, who serves as the Chief Executive Officer of the school.

 Day-to-day operations within each of the educational subdivisions are the responsibility of the Head of School and the administrative team, who use Board-approved policies to guide administrative decision-making.